 If you are the parent who won't be the primary caretaker of the children, be careful of vague visitation terms or those where you have to rely on the other parent to see the children.
 That just invites the children to be used as leverage if your spouse becomes angry with you or wants to use the children as leverage.

 Both parents should know that the agreement they reach may just become what the court temporarily orders (or close to what the court orders) later on, unless there is a compelling reason to order otherwise or if the agreement was just a transition period to more time for one parent.
-For example, if you agreed to see the children on a limited basis because of the children’s very young ages, you are not stuck with that agreement.
-Our attorneys strongly suggest you make yourself familiar with the Orange County Parenting Guidelines, which we discuss in detail on our child custody FAQ tab.
+For example, if you agreed to see the children on a limited basis because of the children's very young ages, you are not stuck with that agreement.
+Our attorneys strongly suggest you make yourself familiar with the Orange County Parenting Guidelines.

 2. Take your safety and that of your children seriously.
 If your spouse was abusive to you during the marriage, especially if that abuse was physical and recent, allowing visitation with the children may put you and them in harm's way.
 If you are not sure what to do, contact one of our attorneys.